 Assessing A Student's Level

-1 Students record themselves reading aloud Benchmark Passages or Benchmark Books and send recordings to your In Basket, which you access through your Kids A-Z management hub.
-You score their reading behavior on online running records.
+1 Students record themselves reading aloud Benchmark Passages, Benchmark Books (Levels aa-J), or Spanish Benchmark Passages and send recordings to your In Basket, which you access through your Kids A-Z management hub.
+You score their reading behavior using online running records.

 2 Students record a retelling of the text and send it to your In Basket, and you use online rubrics for fiction or nonfiction texts to score their comprehension.